 EIA assesses viable alternatives for a development project, a combination that will use natural resources more efficiently and will have the least impacts on the human environment.

 What is sustainable development?

 In light of the above, it can be opined that the EIA process can be one of the most effective tools towards achieving sustainable development.
-The very purposes of EIA are to ensure that developmental options under consideration are environmentally sound and sustainable and that environmental consequences are recognized and taken into account early in project design, according to the Guide for Implementing the EIA Process, No. 1 of 1998 issued by the CEA.
-Best-practice EIA identifies environmental risks, lessens conflict by promoting community participation, minimizes adverse environmental effects, inform decision makers, and help lay the base for environmental-sound projects.
+The very purposes of EIA are to ensure that developmental options under consideration are environmentally sound and sustainable and that environmental consequences are recognized and taken into account early in project designs, according to the Guide for Implementing the EIA Process, No. 1 of 1998 issued by the CEA.
+Best-practice in EIAs identifies environmental risks, lessens conflict by promoting community participation, minimizes adverse environmental effects, informs decision makers, and helps lay the base for environmentally-sound projects.
 Since the EIA aims at assessing the viable alternatives for a development project, a combination that will use natural resources more efficiently and will have the least impacts on the human environment can be chosen for the plans and designs.

 It should also be noted that achieving sustainable development is largely dependent on the collaboration and cooperation between environmentalists and the decision-makers.
 The EIA process facilitates this by engaging both sectors at various stages of the process which includes pre-evaluation, mitigation and monitoring.
 While the EIA is significant since it anticipates environmental damages at an early stage of the development plan, according to the legal provisions on EIA, there is also a possibility to challenge a project at any stage.
 This should be utilized for constant scrutiny and supervision over development projects using various approaches such as monitoring performance indicators of the project as well as inspection of licenses.